-When starting a record label, you will want to work with professionals including a music lawyer, music producers, accountants, radio personalities, public relations representatives and music video directors.
+When starting a record label, you will want to work with professionals, including a music lawyer, music producers, accountants, radio personalities, public relations representatives and music video directors.
 You also will want to make important contacts with talent scouts and entertainment managers who can help you sign contracts with musicians.

 16. Market Your Label

 If you want the world to know about your record company, it’s vital you market your label.
-You can hire a marketing agency to promote your business, or you can concentrate on promotion in house.
+You can hire a marketing agency to promote your business, or you can concentrate on promotion in-house.
 Without marketing, your small label might flounder and fail to grow.
-Even after you sign artists and record albums and digital music, promotion will remain an integral part of your record business.
+Even after you sign artists and record albums and digital music, the promotion will remain an integral part of your record business.

 17. Get Groups to Sign Up